tadele1212/Housing-Price-Prediction/README.md

 ### Model Evaluation

 The model is evaluated using:

 - **Mean Squared Error (MSE)**: Measures the average squared difference between the predicted and actual values.
 - **R² (R-squared)**: Indicates how well the independent variables explain the variance of the dependent variable (house price).
 ```

+### Key Notes:

+- Make sure that when you paste the content into GitHub, it should automatically render properly if the Markdown syntax is correct.
+- Ensure that the file has a `.md` extension (e.g., `README.md`).